 You also want to make sure that you’re not using broken links, either – this can happen if you use punctuation in your hashtags.

-Lastly, it’s possible your Instagram hashtags are not working from no fault of your own, but because of Instagram itself.
+Lastly, it’s possible that your Instagram hashtags not working is from no fault of your own, but because of Instagram itself.

 If this is the case, you’ll need to get in touch with them to see what the problem is, so that they can help you solve it.